T0uchM3/PitBull/README.md

 Not the author of this addon, original addon here https://www.wowace.com/projects/pit-bull

-As a fan of PitBull unit frame, I liked to add some small things that I thought will be fun to have while playing WOW 2.4.3
+As a fan of PitBull unit frame, I added some small things that I thought will be fun to have while playing WOW 2.4.3

-Tried to add a couple of things but due to the lack of time, not all of them ended up working perfectly.
+But due to the lack of time, not all of them ended up working perfectly.

 But one of them did, which is the elite/rare indicator